Bravo Homestyle Complete Dog Food receives the Advisor’s top rating of 5 stars.

 Even when you consider the protein-boosting effect of the chickpeas, this looks like the profile of a freeze-dried raw product containing a significant amount of meat.

-Bravo Homestyle Complete is a meat-based freeze-dried raw dog food using a significant amount of named meats and organs as its main sources of animal protein, thus earning the brand 5 stars.
+Bravo Homestyle Complete is a grain-free freeze-dried, raw dog food using a significant amount of named meats and organs as its main source of animal protein, thus earning the brand 5 stars.

 Please note certain recipes are sometimes given a higher or lower rating based upon our estimate of their total meat content and (when appropriate) their fat-to-protein ratios.